MaskerDad/RVOS/README.md

 xv6-riscv writes the kernel code from machine mode, but this causes some trouble in debugging because the kernel must implement UART-related drivers first, which I'll create another branch to do.
 In the mainline code, we use 'sbi-RT' to provide runtime services to the kernel, and also use packages like 'riscv' to access registers, which saves us from having to redo the wheel and allows us to focus on the implementation of the operating system (but an understanding of SBI is essential).

 ## LibOS
+LibOS can output some basic information in the SEE environment.

 Let's see what needs to be done:
 1. Print character sequences to the terminal with the help of 'sbi-rt'
 2. Realize shutdown service with 'sbi-rt'